Best Stops on your Day Tour in Florence

 After you have seen the major monuments, museums, and shops in Florence, Italy, the best way to get a 360° image of a new exotic and foreign land is to see it through the eyes of a local — someone who is proud of their home city and have fun showing it off to guests.

 Piero & Elena from Bike Florence & Tuscany, share some of their favorite places – these are stops that go beyond the internationally recognized icons of the city, to show you areas and monuments which symbolize the beauty, the meraviglia and the spirit of Florence.
+These are the absolute best stops not to miss on your day tour in Florence!

 Save this page and keep it on hand for your tour of the Renaissance City!